 Put on a talent show

-Allow your children (and staff!) to showcase their talents while raising money for your center.
+Allow your children (and staff!) to showcase their talents while raising money for your program.
 Charge a small fee for entry and let children put on their own show!

 Organize a silent auction